jazzband/django-constance/docs/index.rst

             'MY_SELECT_KEY': ('yes', 'select yes or no', 'yes_no_null_select'), }

-If you want to work with files you can use this configuration:
+If you want to work with images or files you can use this configuration:

 .. code-block:: python